 When your dog constantly pulls on the lead it can turn a leisurely walk into a battle of wills.
-The good news is, with some training and patience you can show your dog that walks are much more fun when they stay by your side.
+If you feel like your walks are suffering, we’ve got some good news – these training tips are right by your side.
+Armed with these and a little love and patience you can show your dog that walking on a lead can be a fun and positive experience for both of you.

 Why do dogs pull on the lead?